 Why: It disrupts the life cycle of cavity-causing bacteria and raises mouth pH.

 Action: To strengthen weak enamel naturally, chew xylitol gum after meals.
-It boosts your saliva, which neutralizes acid and bathes teeth in protective minerals.
+Saliva repairs and protects teeth.

 Step 17: Schedule a “Dental Detective” Visit (What to Ask Your Dentist)